DomWilliams0/name-needed/.planning/active.md

 * [X] feature polygon debug renderer should cache outlines when mutex can not be taken
 * [ ] restarting the game while terrain is loading triggers a panic "chunk finalization error threshold passed" - detect restarting?
 * [ ] bug: panic "chunk should be present" when zoom=10.0
+* [ ] enforce loading all of a region's neighbours before generating slabs (to ensure features are generated and merged fully before placing blocks)
+	* [ ] load regions adjacent to already loaded regions only (except initial)
+	* [ ] region load status can be unloaded, fully (can have slabs generated), partially (as a neighbour to a fully loaded region)
+	* [ ] does this make any tree merging across boundaries pointless, because trees are only placed during slab generation?